Intlekt/libieml/docs/usage/declarations/paradigms.rst

 If the dimension attribute is present, the paradigm can be displayed on either a `1D`, `2D` or `3D` grid.
 Its singular sequences get implicit coordinates in this grid.

-The :code:`1d` attribute indicate the first dimension of variation of the paradigm.
+In the previous `paradigm`, the :code:`1d: /#/1` attribute indicates that the dimension of variation in role :code:`1` of the singular sequence of the paradigm correspond to the rows of a table.
 It accepts a :code:`;` separated list of :code:`path` literals as value.